boblaublaw/dedup/README.md

  * **THIS IS BETA SOFTWARE AND YOU ASSUME ALL RESPONSIBILITY FOR MISTAKES AND/OR LOST DATA**
  * Having gotten that out of the way, this script doesn't actually delete anything.
 Instead a shell script is produced, intended for review before execution.

 However, unlike these other projects, this project has a few additional features I found to be absent.
+See the "Features" section below for details.

 ## Utilization